Ikinari Steak opens standing-room only outlet near Fifth Avenue in New York | The Japan Times

-NEW YORK – Popular Japanese restaurant chain Ikinari Steak has opened a fourth outlet near Fifth Avenue in New York.
+NEW YORK – Popular Japanese restaurant chain Ikinari Steak has opened a fourth outlet in New York, near Fifth Avenue.

 At the latest branch, between Fifth and Sixth avenues, customers stand while they eat — a style the chain adheres to as part of its mission to serve high-quality meat economically.

-“It’s very delicious,” former Japanese slugger and New York Yankee Hideki Matsui said during the restaurant’s opening ceremony Friday.
+“It’s very delicious,” said Japanese former slugger and New York Yankee Hideki Matsui during the restaurant’s opening ceremony Friday.

 Matsui gobbled down a 450-gram rib eye served with a soy sauce-based topping.
 The retired baseball star expressed hope the new restaurant will be successful and compete well with the nearby steakhouse run by the Yankees.